simone97212/DolibarrVuln/README.md

 | 2026-02-05 | CVE assignment |
 | 2026-02-12 | Public disclosure allowed |

-* Vendor disputed the vulnerability, since he afffirms there is no risk to put token inside a GET and for him a user can't never steal it
+* Vendor disputed the vulnerability, since he affirms there is no risk to put token inside a GET and for him a user can't never steal it
 ---

 ## Credits